Christmas Album (Jackson 5 album)

-Jackson 5 Christmas Album is the fourth studio album, and first Christmas album, by Motown family quintet The Jackson 5.
+Christmas Album is the fourth studio album and first Christmas album by Motown family quintet The Jackson 5.
 It was released on October 15, 1970.
 The group's version of "Santa Claus Is Coming to Town" was released as a single, and along with their version of "I Saw Mommy Kissing Santa Claus", it regularly receives radio play during the Christmas season.
 The album spent four weeks at the number one position on Billboard magazine's special Christmas Albums chart that the magazine published in December 1970, making it the best-selling Christmas album of that year and also of the year 1972 in the United States.
 This album was a top seller and had the potential to chart high on the US Billboard Top LPs ranking, but from 1963 to 1973, holiday albums were not allowed to chart in it.
 The album has been praised by music critics and has since sold over 3 million copies worldwide.

 In the US, the album was released on CD in 1986.
 In 2003, Universal Motown re-released the album as part of their 20th Century Masters - The Christmas Collection series.
 This version of the album was remastered and included the Michael Jackson solo song "Little Christmas Tree" as a bonus track (from the various artists compilation A Motown Christmas, originally released in 1973).
 In 2009, an expanded version of the album was released under the title Ultimate Christmas Collection.
 This version includes remixes, spoken word Christmas greetings from each member of the Jackson 5, and a medley of the songs from the original version of the album.

 Release

-The release of Jackson 5 Christmas Album in October 1970 marked the end of a successful year for the band.
+The release of Christmas Album in October 1970 marked the end of a successful year for the band.
 Three albums were released by the group, with ABC in May and Third Album in September, with a tour running from May to December.
 The group recreated a similar feat the following year, with Maybe Tomorrow hitting record stores in April, the Goin' Back to Indiana soundtrack in September, and a greatest hits collection in December, with a tour which ran from January to August.
 In addition, Michael Jackson's solo debut single "Got to Be There", also hit the music stands in October, with the complete album of the same name coming out in January 1972.